Mohannadcse/DepsRAG/README.md

 - `GraphSchemaTool`: get schema of Neo4j knowledge-graph
 - `CypherRetrievalTool`: generate cypher queries to get information from Neo4j knowledge-graph (Cypher is the query language for Neo4j)
+- `VulnerabilityCheck`: search OSV vulnerability DB based on package name, version, and its ecosystem.
+- `VisualizeGraph`: visualize the dependency grpah

 ### Running the example